kedro-org/kedro/docs/source/nodes_and_pipelines/modular_pipelines.md

 ### Custom templates

 If you want to generate a pipeline with a custom Cookiecutter template, you can save it in `<project_root>/templates/pipeline`.
-The `kedro pipeline create` command will then pick up the custom template as the default.
+The `kedro pipeline create` command will pick up the custom template in your project as the default.
 You can also specify the path to your custom
 Cookiecutter pipeline template with the `--template` flag like this:
 ```bash
 kedro pipeline create <pipeline_name> --template <path_to_template>
 ```
-A template folder passed via the command line using the `--template` argument will take precedence over any local templates in `<project_root>/templates/pipeline`, and you can use multiple different templates within a project using the `--template` argument.
+A template folder passed through the command line using the `--template` argument will take precedence over any local templates.
-Currently, only one template in the project `templates` directory is supported; use the command line flag if you need multiple templates.
+Kedro supports having a single pipeline template in your project.
+If you need to have many pipeline templates, consider saving them in a separate folder and pointing to them with the `--template` flag.

-#### Creating Custom Templates
+#### Creating custom templates

 It is up to you to create functional Cookiecutter templates for custom modular pipelines.
 Please ensure you understand the basic structure of a modular pipeline.
-The most important requirement is that your template should render to a valid, importable
-Python module containing a `create_pipeline` function at the top level that returns a `Pipeline` object.
-You will also need appropriate
-`config` and `tests` subdirectories that will be copied to the project `config` and `tests` directories when creating a pipeline.
+Your template should render to a valid, importable Python module containing a `create_pipeline` function at the top level that returns a `Pipeline` object.
+You will also need appropriate `config` and `tests` subdirectories that will be copied to the project `config` and `tests` directories when creating a pipeline.
 Currently, the `config` and `tests` directories need to follow the exact same layout as in the default template and cannot be customized, though the contents of the parameters and actual test file can be changed.
 File and folder names or structure